llawlor/android-auto-gpt/PERPLEXITY_SETUP.md

 ## Example Voice Commands

-- "Search what's the weather like on Auto Voice Assistant"
+- "Search what's the weather like on AutoChat"
-- "Search latest news about technology on Auto Voice Assistant"
+- "Search latest news about technology on AutoChat"
-- "Search how to cook pasta on Auto Voice Assistant"
+- "Search how to cook pasta on AutoChat"
-- "Search what time does the store close on Auto Voice Assistant"
+- "Search what time does the store close on AutoChat"

 ## Troubleshooting